PertTaVa/DH2023Project/README.md

 #Stylometry tools
 #Rhytm
--#Application of stylometric indicators for style analysis.
+#Stylometric indicators for style analysis.

 > An important indicator of the specificity of style is rhythm.